my research on the “POLITICALLY

 The glaring absence of meaningful reliable quantifiable data about the harms caused by their glorified products –as one can see, for instance, in misleading mass media drug advertisements, or frequently in the medical literature in support of their "therapeutic" interventions (mammography is a good example of that, see my e-book "The Mammogram Myth")– reveals the systematic lack of legitimate objective science that is backing their business merchandise, at least as far as safety goes.

-In terms of the management of chronic degenerative disease, the harm and carnage caused by commercialized medicine (excluding emergency medicine/trauma medicine) to the public would most probably greatly outperform the real benefits to them in a relevant independent harm-benefit analysis (i.e., not conducted by the medical enterprise) considering that the traditional disease-treating profession creates a medical holocaust year after year –which has been going on, practically unchanged, for decades (Lazarou, et al., 1998; Leape, 2000; Starfield, 2000; Dean, et al, 2003; Kauffman, 2006; Gøtzsche, 2013).
+In terms of the management of chronic degenerative disease, the harm and carnage caused by symptom-relief commercialized medicine (excluding its excelling arena of “emergency medicine”, a.k.a trauma medicine or crisis medicine) to the public would most probably greatly outperform the real benefits to them in a relevant independent harm-benefit analysis (i.e., not conducted by the medical enterprise) considering that the traditional disease-treating profession creates a medical holocaust year after year –which has been going on, practically unchanged, for decades (Lazarou, et al., 1998; Leape, 2000; Starfield, 2000; Dean, et al, 2003; Kauffman, 2006; Gøtzsche, 2013).

 It's actual organized medical warfare against the population by a genocidal, albeit officially glorified, purportedly advanced and evidence-based, formal medicine empire.
 These obfuscated yet true scientific facts prompted some individuals to aptly call the allopathic medical profession "maimstream medicine".